salvadord18/moodle-llm-assistant/README.md

 The plugin includes:

 - A Moodle block interface for course pages.
-- A course chat page.
+- A dedicated course chat page.
-- A global chat page.
+- A global chat page for institutional/global information.
 - A Python RAG API built with FastAPI/Uvicorn.
 - A Moodle ingestion script that indexes course documents and Moodle-native content into ChromaDB.
-- Source display for retrieved documents.
+- Source display for retrieved documents and Moodle-native material.

 > **Important:** the Moodle plugin does not answer questions by itself.
-The Python RAG API must be running, and the Moodle course content must be ingested before the assistant can answer properly.
+The Python RAG API must be running, and Moodle course content must be ingested before the assistant can answer properly.

 ---